-There are increasing concerns about the change in climatic patterns and the steady decrease in yield of major crops in the sub-region and is evidently as a result of the global climate change.
+Conservation agriculture is a need to know in the increasing concerns about the change in climatic pattern.
+Also, the steady decrease in yield of major crops in the sub-region and is clear as a result of the global climate change.

-For the farmer in Africa, who depends on rainfall for his crops that ultimately feed himself/herself, family and livestock, the continual effect means famine and worsened state of poverty.
+For the farmer in Africa, who depends on rainfall for his crops that ultimately feed himself/herself, family and livestock.
+The continual effect means famine and worsening state of poverty.

-As found in a publication, Food and Agriculture Organization of the United Nations (FAO) has outline the benefits of Conservation agriculture as the future for food security.
+FAO has outlined the benefits of Conservation agriculture, the future of food security.
 Below are details of their publication.